 This blog focuses on these elements, or “pillars.”
 Each of the pillars connect to help a company deliver quality products and services to customers and clients.
 These five attributes are not only powerful building blocks of effective enterprise quality management systems, but they are also industry agnostic.

 Pillar 1: Process Integration

 While most companies execute on these functions, the degree of integration and automation varies greatly from company to company.
 The concern of the first pillar is how well these processes are integrated together.
 For example, if the Customer Complaint process is completely separated from the Corrective Action process, then there is room for improvement.

 The graphic below is a live workflow diagram.
 Note that the Customer Complaint Event is linked to the Corrective Action process.
 The workflow is configured such that if the Customer Event meets certain criteria (such as an identified design problem) a Corrective Action is automatically launched.

 By clicking on the Customer Complaint ID number, the record opens.
 The form indicates a problem with Product A1.
 The Event Description notes that one of five products that were shipped to the customer does not work.
 Because this is due to a Design Problem, a Corrective Action will be assigned with pre-populated information from the Complaint.
 See below.

 This example illustrates the benefits of integrating processes.
 Integration improves cross-department visibility, increases efficiency and improves accuracy.

 Pillar 2: System Flexibility and Extensibility

-- How easily can it be connected to other system?
+How easily can it be connected to other systems?